 This aromatic spice mix is usually a blend of cinnamon, star anise, fennel, cloves, and a hint of Szechuan peppercorns for a warm flavor.
 Different brands tend to add their own spin on this spice so there might be a slight variance in flavor.

 Chinese Five Spice Powder is perfect as a dry rub on meats for barbecue but can also be added to sauces.
-It gives Chinese BBQ Pork (Char Siew) that signature flavor.
+It gives Chinese BBQ Pork (Char Siew) its signature flavor.

 It is highly aromatic so very little is needed to convey loads of flavor.